alexcrist/mountain-project-scraper/README.md

 This is done by traversing our already-scraped data tree and for each node we handle four different possible cases.

-**The node can be an array** in which case we evaluate whether each contained node needs scraping.
+**The node can be an array** in which case we process each node in the array.

 **The node can be a URL** in which case we scrape it to produce a either an area or a route.

-**The node can be an area** in which case we scrape its children.
+**The node can be an area** in which case we process each of its children.

 **The node can be a route** in which case no scraping needs to occur.